Rhetorical questions can be useful in writing. So, why shouldn’t you use rhetorical questions in essays?

 Don’t shoot the messenger.
 Have I said that enough times in this post?

-To sum up, here’s my top 5 reasons why you shouldn’t use rhetorical questions in your essays:
+To sum up, here are my top 5 reasons why you shouldn’t use rhetorical questions in your essays: